Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What Kind of Test is the LSAT?

 The LSAT is a digitally administered exam comprised of two parts.
-The first part of the exam is a multiple-choice test and the second portion is a written essay.
+The first (and most important) part of the exam is a multiple-choice test and the second portion is a written essay.

-The multiple-choice portion of the exam consists of consists of five separate 35-minute sections.
-Though there are five individual sections, only four of those sections will be counted towards an individual’s score.
-The one unscored section is used to evaluate future exam questions, and the test taker will not know which of the five sections does not count until the test taker gets their score report following the exam.
-The multiple-choice sections consist of one reading comprehension section, one analytical reasoning section, and two logical reasoning sections.
+The one unscored section is used to evaluate future exam questions, and the test taker will not know which of the four sections does not count until the test taker gets their score report following the exam.
+The scored multiple-choice sections consist of one reading comprehension section, one analytical reasoning section, and one logical reasoning section.

 Is the LSAT Taken in a Test Center?